5 Signs Your Security Log Management Software Needs an Upgrade

 If every audit feels like a fire drill, you’re not alone.

-Modern tools automate compliance workflows, create audit-ready reports in seconds, and make it easy to prove you’re doing what the regulators expect.
+Modern security log management platforms automate compliance workflows, create audit-ready reports in seconds, and make it easy to prove you’re doing what the regulators expect.

 That lack of interoperability slows down everything from investigations to reporting.
 It also prevents you from building automated, efficient workflows across your stack.